neshoba78/jpierite-fabacademy/mar-08-computer-controlled-machining.md

 _Homing the spindle from the ShopBot software_

 * Send the file from the ShopBot software to find the holes
+* _#KonstantinsTip_ Konstantin Leonenko, don't forget to air cut.
+When ready, take time to manually load panel-per-panel and hole-per-hole until confident enough to load simultaneous sides.
+Use a buddy system for fixturing.
+Careful positioning of screws will save stock and stay out of the way for the machine.
+* _#ScottsTip_ Scott Zitek, screws are preferable to clamps which stick up and can easily be hit by a moving spindle.
+When creating holes for screws on stock, only barely mark the surface.
 * Drill the screws on the stock to fixture.
 That way, the stock will not move during the machining
 * Send the file and wait for it to finish cutting.
 * _\#EmmasTips_, if during the milling job the machine stops \(it can happen for several reason like electric drop or comunication problems with the computer\) it's important to take note of the line where the job ended.
 Then you can start the same job with the option: "start from the line" from the File menu.
 I suggest to move the bit close to the working area and start the job from two lines before the one you wrote down.
 For istance if the line stopped at line 200, I would start the new job from line 198.